IRVLUTD/iTeach/README.md

 ## Getting Started 🚀

 To get started with the codebase, navigate to the relevant directory and explore the files and subdirectories.
-Each directory may have its own README file with more specific information on how to use the code.
+Each directory has its own README file with more specific information on how to use the code.

+Please check [this video](#) for a demonstration of our experiment setup.
+    **To-Do**: Video editing in progress; sample video demonstrating the experimental setup.

+**Step 1**: Build and install the **iTeachLabeller** app on the HoloLens 2.
+[App Install Video](#) 🛠️
+**Step 2**: Navigate to the [src](./src) directory and follow the setup instructions in its [README](./src/README.md) file. 📚
+**Step 3**: Start interacting with the app, navigate the robot, collect faulty samples, label them, and fine-tune the model.
+[Real World Demo](https://www.youtube.com/watch?v=fusb4CkM_IE) 🤖

 ## Contributing 🤝